-Advanced Structural Equation Modelling and Generalized Latent Variable Modelling with Mplus
+Introductory and Advanced Structural Equation Modelling using Mplus

 Before the emergence of GLVM, latent variable models were quite restrictive of the types of data that could be used to fit them and the assumptions about the latent variable distributions that had to be made in order to estimate the models.
 Such restrictions placed limitations on the substantive theories that could be evaluated with these models, Procrustean constraints that forced theory to accommodate the model rather than the other way round.

 With GLVM modellers are freed from many of the somewhat arbitrary distinctions between earlier generations of Latent Variable models.
 For instance, Factor Analysis and Latent Class Analysis assume continuous and discrete latent variable distributions respectively, and are often still viewed as polar opposites suitable for very different applications.
 With GLVM aspects of these two models can be blended, producing hybrid models potentially far more suitable for many applications.

 For example consider modelling clinical depression (a latent variable) in a general population.
 A large majority the population will show no symptoms of clinical depression at all, forming a discrete class of the ‘non-depressed’.
 A smaller group will show symptoms of depression to varying degrees, forming a continuous dimension of variation in severity of depression.
 This hybrid distribution, a mixture of latent classes and a latent dimensional ‘factor’, can be modelled effortlessly using a GLVM framework.

 - Introduce a suite of Structural Equation and Latent Variable models

 - Show how to estimate these models using the Mplus statistical package.